eclipse-vertx/vert.x/core_manual_js.md

 We also provide a client side JavaScript library called `vertxbus.js` which provides the same event bus API, but on the client side.

-This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
+This library internally uses SockJS to send and receive data to a SockJS Vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
-You just call the `bridge` function on the SockJS server.
+You just call the `bridge` method on the SockJS server.

 You will also need to secure the bridge (see below).

-The following example creates and starts a SockJS bridge which will bridge any events sent to the path `eventbus` on to the server side event bus.
+The following example bridges the event bus to client side JavaScript:

     var httpServer = vertx.createHttpServer();